Sponsors: The Antarctic Circle and The California Contingent

 Currency Conversion: The costs associated with the SouthPole-sium will be stated in US Dollars.
 If you are not paying in dollars you should make certain that your payment equals the dollar amount.

-Registration: Registration will commence on January 31, 2021.
+Registration: Registration will commence on March 1, 2022.
 In earlier SouthPole-siums the maximum number was set at 100.
 In no instance did we approach that number (Jaffrey, 59; Craobh Haven 63, Oslo 66, Dublin 43).
-We will set the total number once the venue(s) has been chosen.
-Registration will be on a 'first come, first served' basis.
+The total attendance for SouthPole-sium v.5 will be limited to 60.
+Registration will be on a 'first come, first served' basis with past SouthPole-sium attendees being given priority.
 If you're not on the list, and the number reaches the maximum, you'll probably be out-of-luck.

 • Registration fees may be paid in US dollars or UK sterling. ($ checks should be made out to 'The Antarctic Circle.' £ cheques should be made out to 'Robert B. Stephenson.')
 Direct deposits in sterling may be made to a Royal Bank of Scotland account.
 One may also use PayPal.